New Georges builds relationships with artists* in all disciplines who are interested in generating highly theatrical work in all kinds of ways.

 Some housekeeping around your approach:

 Are you at least partly based in New York City?
-We work by building relationships over time, so if you’re not here, or near here, or sometimes here… it can be hard to find opportunities together.
+We work by building relationships over time, so if you’re not here, or near here, or sometimes here… it can be hard to find opportunities.
 If your relationship to our city is unusual or not wholly consistent, feel free to tell us all about it.

 (Also: New Georges is about opportunity, not content.
 The project you send need not concern women or gender in its themes, its plot, its casting… heck, it can star 17 cis dudes, whaddo we care??
 Make what turns you on!)